 Supported by a team of archivists, artists and historians, the local community will come together through research, creative activities and heritage events to discover the hidden histories of the 95 soldiers commemorated on the plaque and consider the personal experiences of ordinary people during the war.

-A team of volunteers will receive training and will access local archives to research and collect the stories of The Boys on the Plaque through genealogy, photographs, newspaper clippings, documents, letters and photos of keepsakes, as well as family tales passed down, to help them build an understanding of what life was really like during this time.
+A team of volunteers received training and accessed local archives to research and collect the stories of The Boys on the Plaque through genealogy, photographs, newspaper clippings, documents, letters and photos of keepsakes, as well as family tales passed down, to help them build an understanding of what life was really like during this time.

-Activities with local older and younger groups will use creativity and reminisence to further explore these experiences and create new legacies for our local history.
+Activities with local older and younger groups used creativity and reminisence to further explore these experiences and create new legacies for our local history.
 A series of Conversation Café’s with members of The University of the Third Age will explore local knowledge, personal mementos and family history through discussion and shared discovery.
-Younger people will connect to the personal histories of The Boys on the Plaque at creative graffiti workshops, considering memorium and identity through contemporary practice.
+Younger people connected to the personal histories of The Boys on the Plaque at creative graffiti workshops, considering memorium and identity through contemporary practice.

-A range of public events for all ages will share what we have found and provide opportunities for our local community to come together to remember and learn more about the First World War.
+A range of public events for all ages shared what we have found and provide opportunities for our local community to come together to remember and learn more about the First World War.

-In 2017 it will be the Bi-Centennial of this church, which was built in 1817, and it will be a fitting time to honour and celebrate the history of the building and its continuing presence as a place of contemplation and community in Brighton & Hove.
+In 2017 it was the Bi-Centennial of this church, which was built in 1817, and it was a fitting time to honour and celebrate the history of the building and its continuing presence as a place of contemplation and community in Brighton & Hove.

-The project findings will be digitally recorded and an on-line interactive archive will be created where everyone can access and contribute information.
-The archive will allow the public to discuss, contribute, share and research information about The Boys on the Plaque.
-Working with Strike A Light and Brighton & Hove Library Services will bring the project to the wider community through exhibitions and resources, to continue the legacy of The Boys on the Plaque into the future.
+The project findings was digitally recorded and an on-line interactive archive created where everyone can access and contribute information.
+The archive allows the public to discuss, contribute, share and research information about The Boys on the Plaque.
+Working with Strike A Light and Brighton & Hove Library Services brings the project to the wider community through exhibitions and resources, to continue the legacy of The Boys on the Plaque into the future.

 For further information, images and interviews, please contact